'I want people to know I'm part of LGBTQ+ community'

 Jones was perhaps destined to be a hammer thrower.
 As a boy, he was inspired to become an athlete after watching the 2002 Commonwealth Games in Manchester.

-So inspired, that when he was 12, he earned a ticking off from his dad after making his own 'hammer' from some rope and a watering can, and launching it into the family's satellite dish.
+So inspired that when he was 12 he earned a ticking off from his dad after making his own 'hammer' from some rope and a watering can, and launched it into the family's satellite dish.

 Those years of dedication are set to be put to the test again, with three major events coming up during July and August.

-"It's a busy one for us, because we've got the Worlds, Europeans and Commonwealth Games," Jones says.
+"It's a busy one for us because we've got the Worlds, Europeans and Commonwealth Games," Jones says.

-"The Commonwealth Games are always my priority, and I'd love to get on the podium."
+"The Commonwealth Games are always my priority and I'd love to get on the podium."

 "To be honest, that's another reason why I felt compelled to share my story," he says.